cab201/cab201.github.io/weekly-content/week-6.md

 The following example creates a property named `Name` for the `Person` class that operates on the `name` field.
 - The `get` accessor returns the value of the `name` field.
 - The `set` accessor sets the value of the `name` field while ensuring that the value is not an empty string, and that the first letter is capitalized.
 If the value is empty, set the `name` field to `"Invalid"`.
 If the first letter is not capitalized, capitalize it.
+The `value` keyword is used to refer to the value being assigned to the property.

 Note that the constructor is modified to use the `Name` property instead of the `name` field.